amazon-science/unsat-proof-skeletons/Cadical-proof-skeleton/README.md

 In this work we aim to compress DRAT proofs for unsatisfiable Boolean formulas.
 We do this by generating a proof skeleton, which represents a fraction of the clauses in the original proof.
 With this skeleton, we recompute a complete proof for the original formula.
 For the technique to be useful, the recomputation should take less time than solving the original formula.

-Refer to the [wiki](https://w.amazon.com/bin/view/ARG/ATS-Science/Proof-Compression/) for a more detailed explanation.

 This repository contains tools to execute the following pipeline, given an input formula:

 1. Trace a proof skeleton